 In episode 2, Betty and Jughead come across an actual living and breathing Gargoyle King in the woods.
 Just before they see the figure, they hear a noise and Betty literally asks, "That's probably Ethel, right?"

-UPDATE: In episode 3, after Ethel is hospitalised after drinking the Fresh Aid, we see the figure at the foot of her bed in the hospital room.
+In episode 3, after Ethel is hospitalised after drinking the Fresh Aid, we see the figure at the foot of her bed in the hospital room (a hallucination).
 And in episode 7, it's clear that she's is low-key in love with the GK.
 So clearly, it's not the good sis Ethel.

 Is Dilton Doiley's dad the Gargoyle King?